Purpose

 The Students Preparing for Academic-Research Careers (SPARC) Award aims to cultivate student interest in pursuing

 Twelve awards of $1,000 each will be granted, including up to two awards dedicated to students attending master’s and baccalaureate universities.
-In support of ASHA's strategic objectives, preference will be given to those applications that focus the mentored teaching and/or research (including the scholarship of teaching and learning) component on the following:
+Preference will be given to those applications that focus the mentored teaching and/or research component on the following:

 SPARC is part of ASHA's Academic and Research Mentoring (ARM) Network.
 The ARM Network offers programs for those who are considering, launching, and advancing academic-research careers in CSD.
 ASHA measures the impact of these programs by collecting participant outcomes data.